-Making your own hiking gear is a hugely satisfying endeavor.
-And while hiking boots, rain jackets, crampons, and many other gear items might be beyond the skill set of most of us, there are a few pieces of kit that just about anyone with a few hours to spare can easily throw together.
+There are few things as satisfying as crafting your own, bespoke hiking gear.
+And while hiking boots, rain jackets, crampons, and most other gear items might be beyond the skill set of most of us, there are a few pieces of kit that almost anyone with a few hours to spare can easily throw together with ease.
 One of the most obvious is the rain poncho.

 Below, we run you through the merits and drawbacks of some of the more common choices: